Take on your world by serving your world.

 Fundraising is also required and supports the site; it doesn’t defray your out-of-pocket cost.

-However, we do not want money to be a prohibitive factor in your application for Alternative Spring Break or International Immersion.
+However, we do not want money to be a prohibitive factor in your application.
 If you have a financial need, you can apply for a grant from the Campus Ministry Service Break Experience Fund.

 When are applications due?